Crystallization methods for proteins

 A few microliters (1-2 μl) of protein solution are mixed with a more or less equal amount of reservoir solution containing the precipitants (previously balanced with a pH buffer) and are deposited on a cover slip which covers the precipitant reservoir.
 As the protein/precipitant mixture in the drop is less concentrated than the reservoir solution (normally we mix the protein solution with the reservoir solution at about 1:1), water evaporates from the drop into the reservoir.
 As a result the concentration of both protein and precipitant in the drop slowly increases, and crystals may form.

-The market offers several types of plates suitable for protein crystallization techniques, as is the case shown below.
+The market offers several types of plates suitable for protein crystallization techniques, as it is shown below.
 See also the web pages offered by Hampton Research.

 |Under the right conditions, crystals can grow in the drop as shown in the picture.||The available crystallization robots can help to prepare very quickly hundreds of drops to find the best initial conditions for crystallization.|

 |The film on the left box shows the

 process where lysozyme crystals are growing from an

 The duration of the process, that takes a few seconds on your screen, corresponds approximately to 30 minutes in real life.